SIGNAL in Science

 In order to study the motor constraints and processes of birdsong production, Dr. Suthers used SIGNAL to analyze detailed multi-channel, real-time recordings of the acoustical and physiological variables of sound production.
 These include the acoustical signal, mechanical components of sound production such as flow velocities in the bird's dual syrinxes, physiological variables and even real-time radiographic imagery of the bird during song production, as shown in the figure.

-Among other findings, Dr. Suthers discovered that songbirds can dynamically tune their vocal tracts to the fundamental frequency of their song, dramatically increasing acoustic output and eliminating potentially distracting harmonic overtones by operating their vocal mechanism as an acoustical resonator.
+Among other findings, Dr. Suthers discovered that songbirds can dynamically tune their vocal tracts to the fundamental frequency of their song.
+By operating their vocal mechanism as a dynamic acoustical resonator, they dramatically increase acoustic output and eliminate potentially distracting harmonic overtones.

 *Video supplement from "Songbirds tune their vocal tracts to the fundamental frequency of their song", Riede, Suthers, Fletcher and Blevins 2006.
 PNAS 103:5543-5548